The measures being used to mitigate the social and economic impact of COVID-19

 - The loss of earning insurance covers the loss of income for employees,

-iv. who have been put under medical quarantine.
+ii. who have been put in medical quarantine.

 Additional criminal measures